 Degree Requirement: The candidate must hold one of the following:

-- Bachelors degree or higher in the field of nutrition or dietetics from a United States regionally accredited college or university, or its foreign equivalent; or
+- Bachelor's degree or higher in the field of nutrition, dietetics, or related health science field from a United States regionally accredited college or university, or its foreign equivalent; or

 - Master of Science or doctoral degree in health science or medicine, from a United States regionally accredited college or university, or its foreign equivalent;